Determine the viability of academic programs in the current portfolio

-In order to see where those opportunities are, we must assess the overall “health” of our undergraduate, online and professional master’s programs and academic services.
+In order to see where those opportunities are, we must assess the overall “health” of our academic programs and services.

 Beginning with the Morgantown campus, we will review and analyze both internal and external quantitative data.
 We will also consider qualitative factors, such as the uniqueness of the program or its particular value to the University’s land-grant mission.

 We will also utilize student interest data along with external benchmarking and industry data to help identify gaps in our academic portfolio that represent opportunities for new academic majors and programs that meet student and industry demand.

 This approach will enable us to make informed decisions regarding which programs the University should continue to offer and which programs to either reduce, reconfigure or eliminate, providing resources to invest in areas of growth and opportunity.

 WVU must support graduate programs that are impactful and that strengthen and improve our R1 position.
 The Graduate Education Task Force will continue their work assessing the impact of non-terminal master’s and PhD programs and provide recommendations on how to realign resources to support areas of growth and opportunity.